propelorm/propelorm.github.com/documentation/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

         fields: [username, login]
 ```

-As many validator of this type as you want can be used.
+As many validators of this type as you want can be used.

 ## Summary ##

-The Symfony2 Form Component doesn't have anymore secrets for you and to use it
+The Symfony2 Form Component doesn't have anymore secrets for you and using it
 with Propel is really easy.